Insomnia

 Avoid stimulating herbs, such as ginseng, kola nut and ginger.

-See your doctor if your insmonia lasts over a month, if you feel tired most of the time and frequently fall asleep during the day.
+See your doctor if your insmonia lasts over a month, if you feel tired most of the time or frequently fall asleep during the day.